Panda000001/PINN-POD/README.md

 ```bash
 python main.py
 ```
+## Note
+This part is also the preliminary work of our spatiotemporal parallel physics-informed neural networks, a more efficient framework of spatiotemporal parallel PINN, which is available at https://github.com/Shengfeng233/PINN-MPI.
 ## Citation
 If you find this code useful in your research, please consider citing our paper:
 ```lua